 They started a family there: Jack Truman Harker born in 1921, and a daughter, Mary Jane, in 1923 .

-In the 1920 Federal Census, Virginia is listed as living in Peoria, Illinois with her husband and his family, and her occupation is listed as “Actress.”
-Mama LaRocca was still living at this point.
-Virginia would give birth to Donna Virginia in 1921.
+In the 1920 Federal Census, Virginia is listed as living in Peoria, Illinois with her husband and his family.
+Her occupation is listed as “Actress on stage.”

 1928 Oakland, California directory.
-Biogio LaRocca may have been family.
+See the name Biogio LaRocca, he may have been family.
 He’s also listed in LA phone books along with Ned and Virginia.

 1928 Voter’s registration, Oakland California.
 Joseph is incorrectly listed where his wife Virginia should be written, he is the one who “declined.”
 Virginia still identified as a Democrat at this time.